elfif/larasearch/readme.md

 ## Overview ##

-Larasearch is a package for Laravel 4.
+Larasearch is a package for Laravel 5.
 It allows you to easily create an Eloquent query that match with a search form.
 By using a list of keywords on your search form input fields names, Larasearch will automatically create the corresponding query .
+It's more or less a port of activerecord-hackery/meta_search.

 Here is a simple example :